Arlington Park: Pioneers in racing

-Planned redevelopment
+Racetrack closure

-In August 2019, track owner Churchill Downs Inc. (CDI) announced that it would consider options to transfer racing away from Arlington Park after 2021.
+In August 2019, track owner Churchill Downs Inc. (CDI) announced that it would consider options to transfer racing away from Arlington after 2021.
 The announcement stemmed from the enactment of the Illinois Gaming Act, which provided for the legalization of sports betting and the construction of new casinos in Illinois.
-The law gave CDI the right to install up to 1,200 gaming positions, such as slot machines, at Arlington Park.
+The law gave CDI the right to install up to 1,200 gaming positions, such as slot machines, at Arlington.
 However, CDI – which had acquired a majority stake of Rivers Casino in nearby Des Plaines earlier that year and had already announced plans to expand it – argued that the installation of gaming positions at Arlington would result in higher tax payments of up to 20% compared to nearby casinos because of contributions needed to fund horse racing purses.

-In February 2021, CDI announced plans to sell the entire Arlington Park property for redevelopment.
+In February 2021, CDI announced plans to sell the entire Arlington property for redevelopment.
 CDI said it would also seek the transfer of Arlington's racing license to another track in the state, but committed to Arlington's race dates for 2021 (April 30 – September 25).
 In response, the Illinois Thoroughbred Horsemen's Association (which represents thoroughbred owners and trainers at both Arlington and Hawthorne) denounced CDI's decision, alleging that CDI "all but abandoned any meaningful commitment to Illinois racing" after their majority acquisition of Rivers Casino.